HENNGE/minisaml/docs/reference.rst

         The attributes from :py:attr:`minisaml.response.Response.attributes` as a dictionary.
-        If the attributes contain multiple attributes with the same name, this dictionary will only hold one of them, use :py:attr:`minisaml.response.Response.attributes` if there could be multiple attributes with the same name.
+        If the attributes contain multiple attributes with the same name, this dictionary will only hold one of them, use :py:attr:`minisaml.response.Response.attributes` instead.

 ``minisaml.response.Attribute``